turnto/magento2-turnto-socialcommerce/README.md

 When you add values to this configuration field, it is critical that you enter a valid JS object and that you test to ensure you didn't cause any JS errors.

+## Troubleshooting

+If you experience issues with the extension, review the errors in the `var/log/turnto.log` file, as that is where all TurnTo errors are logged.

 # About TurnTo Social Commerce

 TurnTo is the fastest-growing provider of customer content solutions to top merchants and brands.
 With a unique suite of 4 innovative products that work beautifully together - Ratings & Reviews, Community Q&A, Visual Reviews, and Checkout Comments - TurnTo produces more content of more different types, delivering greater conversion lift, better SEO, and deeper merchandising insights.